Frederic Bartlett: Psychology and Primitive Culture (1923)

 Bartlett's first book in psychology developed a framework to understand human action in cultural context.
 In contrast to his most famous experimental work (see below) he here develops his argument through his readings of ethnographic sources.
 In fact, Bartlett had originally wanted to go into anthropology but was encouraged by his mentor W.H.R.
 Rivers to train as a psychologist first.
 In Psychology and Primitive Culture, he explores in particular what happens when groups come into contact with each other and what factors condition the exchange and adoption of culture between the groups.
 The book is also noteworthy in its argument against Lucien Lévy-Bruhl's notion of the 'primitive mind'.

 Remembering (1932)

 Bartlett was the Chair of Experimental Psychology at Cambridge when he published the book he is most famously recognised for: Remembering (1932).
 The book explored Bartlett's concept of conventionalization in psychology.
 It was an assemblage of his past works, including experiments testing the ability to remember using figures, photographs, and stories.
 Specifically, Remembering consisted of experimental studies on remembering, imaging, and perceiving, and "remembering as a study in social psychology."
 His Theory of Remembering involved social conditions that were influential to remembering, along with comparisons such as "free remembering" to special circumstances of remembering.
 The book provided an in depth analysis of Bartlett's schema theory, which has continued to inspire scientists studying schema theories today.

+Bartlett is also credited for the transmission chain method.
+Studies based on the method are described in the book.